 Working closely with the lead SME, I got the first usable version up in about a month.
 Even in that release, some significant things had changed.
 The workspaces turned out to be too large to check out clean for each issue, so I had to manage a pool of them.
 More and more error conditions and edge cases appeared and had to be handled or designed around.
 Over the next six months or so, we got the rest of the SMEs using it, and I gradually added in more functionality: More configuration editors, svn conflict detection and resolution, closer integration with the tools for creating test data sets and analyzing results, and more.
 In the end, only a handful of the original editing features were implemented.
 The others were too rare to justify the development time.
 A key part of the design was that it was always possible for the engineers to go in “under the hood” to edit the configurations, so I never had to implement a feature that wasn’t justified in cost/benefit terms.

-The app has been in heavy, daily use for over four years as of this writing.
+The app has been in regular daily use for over ten years as of this writing.
 The processing team engineers report that it’s been easy to extend and virtually trouble free.
 (One went so far as to describe the code as “beautiful.”)
 The same SMEs are handling a greater number of change requests with quicker turn-around, and they’ve been able to reduce the full-time engineers from four to one, freeing up the others to work on new features for the processing engine.
 So, pretty big win there.